 Are the “5GEUtoolbox” tools mandatory?

-The document was prepared and agreed by an executive group on network and information security composed of representatives of all Member State authorities, the Commission and the EU Cybersecurity Agency.
+The document was prepared and agreed upon by an executive group on network and information security composed of representatives of all Member State authorities, the Commission, and the EU Cybersecurity Agency.
 A coordinated EU approach in this regard is based on a strong commitment by all Member States and the Commission to use and fully implement a key set of recommended measures.